Skip to main content

 • Cell phone (if desired)

 • Usage of cell phones will typically NOT be allowed during the day’s activities but WILL be allowed for a short time after hours.
-Specific cell phone rules will vary, but if you bring one you should be prepared to “turn in” your cell phone to your adult chaperones for most of the day.
+Specific cell phone rules will vary, but if you bring one you should be prepared to “turn in” your cell phone to your adult chaperones for most of the day or leave your cell phone in your residence hall room.

 • Games, books, etc. for evening down time.